SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Charcot-Marie-Tooth disease

-It is unclear how MFN2 gene mutations lead to the nerve problems characteristic of type 2A Charcot-Marie-Tooth disease.
-Researchers suggest that mitochondria cannot fuse properly or move normally within the cell without functional mitofusin 2, which may disrupt the cell's energy supply.
-Nerve cells may be particularly sensitive to an interrupted supply of energy.
+It is unclear how pathogenic variants in the MFN2 gene lead to the nerve problems that are characteristic of CMT2A.
+It may be that different gene variants affect protein function differently.
+Researchers suggest that mitochondria cannot fuse properly or move normally within the cell without functional mitofusin 2, which may disrupt the cell's energy supply and lead to the muscle and sensory problems seen in people with Charcot-Marie-Tooth disease.

 More About This Health Condition